tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer.rst

 The HTTP Introducer is configured in two parts.
 First,
-the *introducer fURL* is written to a new file.
+the *introducer NURL* is written to a new file.
 This configuration should be treated as a secret.
 The node's ``private`` directory is a good location to consider for this file.
 For example,